 This is where you connect the output cable from your turntable.
-Note that the "phono PreAmp Studio USB" is designed for moving-magnet (MM) pick-up systems.
+Note that the PhonoPreAmp iVinyl is designed for moving-magnet (MM) pickup systems.
 Standard moving-coil (MC) systems are not supported.
 If you have a high-output MC system, you can use it with the "phono PreAmp Studio USB".
 However, the output level must be at least 2-3 mV.
-Alternatively, you can also connect devices with line-level-output, such as tape decks.
+Alternatively, you can connect devices with line level output, such as tape decks (refer to the input-level selector switch (point 6)).